 Crispin has enjoyed many years of making music in London and Gloucestershire, while serving as a Church of England priest and teaching RS, Philosophy and Ethics in Guildford and Bristol.
 Now settled in beautiful rural Herefordshire, he is rector of the StowCaple benefice of 7 parishes between Hereford and Ross-on-Wye.
 With the oceans of spare time this affords him he would secretly like to own and run a Bordeaux vineyard.

 Ken was a choral scholar at Christ Church Oxford and sang in London with the Corydon Singers and other top chamber choirs.
-In addition to the ‘day job’ peering into computerised accounting systems he is a novice beekeeper.
+Now retired from his ‘day job’ peering into computerised accounting systems he is a novice beekeeper.
 Otherwise, he takes up every possible chance for vocal fulfilment, which from time to time includes the Oriel Singers, Cappella Singers, choral society solo work and visits to Gloucester Cathedral and Tewkesbury Abbey.